Knighted Student, Gentry, Returning Parents/Adults, & Adults/Chaperones

 There is a long tradition of alumni knights and alumni adult volunteers returning to the Games in service of this beloved rite of passage.
 We are very grateful for the ongoing enthusiasm and support.

-Teen volunteers who where not knighted but have a connection to the Waldorf world and would like to participate may register as a Gentry.
+Teen volunteers who where not knighted but have a connection to the Waldorf world and would like to support the Games may register as a Gentry.
 All standards, expectations, and rules for the alum knights apply to Gentry.

 Ask about getting your alumni necklace and bead of the year when you arrive at the Games.

 2. Alum knights/gentries will sign up for block sifts and work on a variety of tasks (kitchen/service, field, etc) during their shift.
-Knights are required to work at least 6 hours per full day.
+Knights are required to work a minimum of 6 hours per full day.
+There will be several all-hands-on-deck shifts as well.

-3. The Knight's Watch Volunteers will coordinate the alum-knights/gentires work.
+3. The Knight's Watch Volunteers will coordinate the alum-knights/gentry work.
 These are specially chosen Games adult volunteers.

-4. From 7am-10pm the alum knights/gentries will report to the Knights' Watch).
+4. From 7:00am-10:00pm the alum knights/gentries will report to the Knights' Watch.
 There is a curfew from 10pm-7am during which the alum-knight(s) must be with their chaperone unless on special assignment.

 5. Alum knight/gentries may spend their off-shift time at the specially designated dining tables, at the artisan guild working on period appropriate projects, or in their quarters.
 Knights may not have guests in their quarters.